-- Due to the health risks associated with COVID-19, the Department of State has issued a Level 3 Travel Advisory: Reconsider travel to Kazakhstan due to COVID-19.
+- Due to the health risks associated with COVID-19, the Department of State has issued a Level 4 Travel Advisory: Do Not Travel.

 - The Kazakhstani Ministry of Health has confirmed 1,405,753 cases of COVID-19 in the country as of January 27, 2023.
 There are an additional 90,698 cases of pneumonia that are suspected to be COVID-19, though these have not been clinically confirmed.

 - U.S. citizens are urged to enroll in the Smart Traveler Enrollment Program (STEP) to receive alerts from the Embassy and Consulate.
 Ensure you have added a trip to Kazakhstan on your profile and your contact information is up to date to receive pertinent updates.

 - Are PCR and/or antigen tests available for U.S. citizens in Kazakhstan?
 Yes

 - If so, are test results reliably available within one calendar day?
 Yes

 - Click here to access a list of local medical providers who can advise on COVID-19 testing options.
 In addition, information on testing locations in Nur-Sultan is available in Kazakh or Russian by dialing local number 109.
 Information for locations throughout the country is available in Kazakh or Russian by dialing 169.

 - For information on limited humanitarian exemptions, please review the following page: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html